hu9okwan/PDFTron-Booking-System/readme.md

 <h3 align="center">Booking System</h3>

   <p align="center">
-    This project seeks to provide a systematic way for employees to book table and room space for a physical office.
+    This project seeks to provide a systematic way for employees to book table and room space for the physical office.
+This will help prevent any conflicts over workspaces between employees.
+PDFTron is implementing a system where most employees will not have assigned workspaces and have to reserve them prior to coming into work.
+Our solution includes a web-based application based on React.js where only PDFTron employees will be able to make reservations or bookings.
+Employees will be able to see past, future, and current bookings for rooms and tables.
+Using our stylized booking page and easy-to-use calendars, employees should be able to book with ease!
     <br />
 <!--     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />